British passport: Series C (2020–2025)

+Series D (2025–)

+From December, Series D passports will be issued.
+In addition to updated security features, Series D passports will feature the current rendition of the Royal Arms, reflecting the stylistic changes made after the accession Charles III.
+Additionally, visa pages will feature natural landscapes from across the United Kingdom, including Ben Nevis (Scotland), the Lake District (England), Three Cliffs Bay (Wales), and Giant's Causeway (Northern Ireland).

 National identity cards

 Second World War

-The National Registration Act established a National Register which began operating on 29 September 1939 (National Registration Day).
-This introduced a system of identity cards, and a requirement that they must be produced on demand or presented to a police station within 48 hours.
-Identity cards had to be carried by every man, woman, and child at all times.
+The National Registration Act established a National Register which began operating on 29 September 1939 (National Registration Day), due to wartime requirements.
+This introduced a system of identity cards, and an obligation that they must be carried by all persons and produced on demand, or presented to a police station within 48 hours.
 They included information such as name, age, address, and occupation.

-Prior to National Registration Day, 65,000 enumerators across the country delivered forms which householders were required to record their details on.
-On the following Sunday and Monday the enumerators visited every household, checked the form before issuing a completed identity card for each of the residents.
+65,000 enumerators across the country delivered forms to householders on the 'National Registration Day', which were required to record their details on.
+A few days later a completed identity card was issued for each of the residents.
 All cards at this time were the same brown/buff colour.

 Three main reasons for their introduction: